-Of course, on occasion, the American English version can't be used for the European release because something wouldn't just look like a spelling error, it genuinely wouldn't be compatible.
+On occasion, the American English version can't be used for the European release for reasons beyond minor spelling differences.
 Perhaps it contains a claim which is only true Stateside, or uses American measurements

-which are different to those used by, or are rarely used by, Europeans.
+which Europeans wouldn't immediately grok.
 That's where Selective Localisation can help: By translating part of the media, you save yourself the time and effort of translating the whole thing.
 See Separated by a Common Language

 for more on this within other media.